United Utilities Group PLC – Annual report – 31 March 2021

 Critical accounting judgements and key sources of estimation uncertainty

 On an ongoing basis, the group evaluates its estimates using historical experience, consultation with experts and other methods considered reasonable in the particular circumstances.
+As estimates carry with them an inherent level of uncertainty, the group performs sensitivity analysis where this is practicable and where, in management’s opinion, it provides useful and meaningful information.
+This sensitivity analysis is performed to understand a range of outcomes that could be considered reasonably possible based on experience and the facts and circumstances associated with individual areas of the financial statements that are subject to estimates.
 Actual results may differ significantly from the estimates, the effect of which is recognised in the period in which the facts that give rise to the revision become known.

 The following paragraphs detail the estimates and judgements the group believes to have the most significant impact on the annual results under IFRS, including specific considerations in light of the COVID-19 pandemic.

 Revenue recognition and allowance for doubtful receivables